Infrared Spectral Gap in a Gluonic Dark Sector and the Galactic Acceleration Scale: DM Mass Profiles, Rotation Curves, and Accelerations

-\paragraph{On the role of AdS coordinates and the physical measure.} It is important to emphasize that, in the present construction, the effective AdS geometry is not interpreted as the physical spacetime geometry of the galactic halo.
-Rather, it provides an auxiliary representation-theoretic framework that organizes the infrared spectrum and the associated normal modes of the dark sector.
-The resulting ground-state profile is then interpreted in physical space by identifying the dimensionless radial variable as $x=\varkappa r=r/r_{\texttt{c}}$, where $r$ denotes the usual radial coordinate in the weak-field spatial geometry relevant for galactic dynamics.
-Accordingly, all physical quantities considered in this section — such as the enclosed mass, circular velocity, and radial acceleration — are computed using the standard three-dimensional Euclidean measure, $\mathrm{d}^3\mathbf{x}=4\pi r^2\,\mathrm{d}r$, appropriate to the Newtonian regime.
-In this sense, the AdS structure encodes the infrared spectral organization of the condensate, whereas the halo phenomenology is formulated in the ordinary physical space relevant for galactic dynamics.
+It is important to emphasize, once again, that the effective AdS geometry is not interpreted as the physical spacetime geometry of the galactic halo.
+It is used as an auxiliary representation-theoretic structure organizing the infrared spectrum and normal modes of the dark sector.
+The resulting ground-state profile is then interpreted in ordinary physical space by identifying $x=\varkappa r=r/r_{\rm c}$, where $r$ is the usual weak-field radial coordinate.
+Accordingly, the enclosed mass, circular velocity, and radial acceleration are computed with the standard Newtonian measure $\mathrm{d}^3\mathbf{x}=4\pi r^2\,\mathrm{d}r$.